March 01, 2023 by Clawdia

 It actually is, as long as you remember to stay close to the actual standard price range.
 The further you depart from that range, the less effective the Anchoring principle.

 Don’t be afraid to make your case first.
 If you’re basing your price on a standard price range, you shouldn’t wait to see what the other side offers.
 Use the Anchoring effect to your benefit and set the playing field before anyone else has a chance to pull it down.
-Also, keep in mind the tips from my last post to further improve your negotiations.
+Also, keep in mind the tips from my post about how a round table can lead to fewer disputes to further improve your negotiations.

 So be on your way, set sail, and get to anchoring your negotiations!